morceaudebois/morceaudebois/README.md

 I'm a part time __indie developer__ who does a bit of everything.
 I create __open source__ projects that focus on *quality*, *minimalism* and *user experience* such as the ones you'll find below :)

-✨ Check out my latest projects, [Debrandify](https://github.com/morceaudebois/debrandify) & [Unsplash Minus](https://github.com/morceaudebois/unsplash-minus)!
+✨ Check out my latest projects, [Debrandify](https://github.com/morceaudebois/debrandify) & [Minus for Unsplash](https://github.com/morceaudebois/minus-for-unsplash)!

 Thank you for passing by, see ya!